Damodar Valley Corporation: History

 The valley of the Damodar River was flood prone and the devastating flood of 1943, lead to the formation of the high-powered "Damodar Flood Enquiry Committee" by the government of Bengal.
 The committee recommended the formation of a body similar to the Tennessee Valley Authority of the United States.
 Subsequently, W.L.
 Voorduin, a senior engineer of TVA, was appointed to study the problem.
 He suggested the multi-purpose development of the valley as a whole in 1944.
 Damodar Valley Corporation was set up in 1948 as "the first multipurpose river valley project of independent India."

 DVC was formed with the central government and the governments of Bihar (later Jharkhand) and West Bengal participating in it.
 The main aims of the corporation were flood control, irrigation, generation and transmission of electricity, and year-round navigation.
 The corporation was also expected to provide indirect support for the over-all development of the region.
 However, while Voorduin had proposed the construction of eight dams, DVC built only four.
-Honored Student of Ashutosh Mukherjee, ICS Sir S.N.
-Mozumdar(1904-1981) was appointed as the 1st Chairman of DVC in 1948.
-ICS Sir S.N.
-Mozumdar is the second Bengali after Netaji Subhash Chandra Bose to achieve 100 percentage score in ICS exam.

 Mr. Voorduin's "Preliminary Memorandum" suggested a multipurpose development plan designed for achieving flood control, irrigation, power generation and navigation in the Damodar Valley.
 Four consultants appointed by the Government of India examined it.
 They also approved the main technical features of Voorduin's scheme and recommended early initiation of construction beginning with Tilaiya to be followed by Maithon.
 By April 1947, full agreement was practically reached between the three Governments of Central, West Bengal and Bihar on the implementation of the scheme and in March 1948, the Damodar Valley Corporation Act (Act No. XIV of 1948) was passed by the Central Legislature, requiring the three Governments, The Central Government and the State Governments of West Bengal and Bihar to participate jointly for the purpose of building the Damodar Valley Corporation.
 The Corporation came into existence on 7 July 1948 as the first multipurpose river valley project of independent India.

 The first dam was built across the Barakar River at Tilaiya and inaugurated in 1953.
 The second dam, Konar Dam, across the Konar River was inaugurated in 1955.
 The third dam across the Barakar River at Maithon was inaugurated in 1957.
 The DVC Rest House at Maithon was renamed Mazumder Niwas after ICS Sir S.N.
 Mozumdar(1904-1981) to honor his legacy as the 1st founding Chairman of DVC.
 Durgapur Barrage was built in 1955, with a 136.8 km long left bank main canal and an 88.5 km long right bank main canal.
 The fourth dam across the Damodar at Panchet was inaugurated in 1959.

 Command area: 24,235 km^{2} spread across the Damodar basin.